Hearing loss among older adults is a common problem, affecting 1 in 3 people between the ages of 65 and 74, and nearly half of those older than 75.

-The good news is that the U.S. Food & Drug Administration (FDA) recently issued draft guidelines for over-the-counter (OTC) hearing aids, a first step toward giving Americans more options for mild to moderate hearing loss.
-The FDA's proposed rule was designed to help increase competition in the market while also ensuring the safety and effectiveness of OTC and prescription hearing aids.
+The good news is that the U.S. Food & Drug Administration (FDA) in October 2022 issued a rule for over-the-counter (OTC) hearing aids, an important step toward giving Americans more options for mild to moderate hearing loss.
+The FDA's rule is designed to help increase competition in the market while also ensuring the safety and effectiveness of OTC and prescription hearing aids.

 Today there are primarily three types of hearing devices that can help you:

 - Sound amplifiers: One-size-fits-all devices, called PSAPs (personal sound amplification products), that are designed for recreational use for individuals with no hearing loss that simply make all environmental sounds louder.
 These are considered hearing “amplifiers,” not true hearing aids.

 - Hearing aids: Medical devices for people with hearing loss, most frequently prescribed by a hearing health professional and customized to fit and adjusted to hear sounds in all listening situations.
 The hearing aids that will be sold OTC are for adults with only mild to moderate hearing loss and will be sold online and in stores without the assistance of a hearing care professional.
 The OTC hearing aids are different from prescription hearing aids for persons with more significant hearing loss that do require assistance from a hearing care professional.